NayanKhedkar/electron-updater-example/README.md

         npm run publish

-   If you want to publish for more platforms, edit the `publish` script in `package.json`.
+   If you want to publish for more platforms, edit the `deploy` script in `package.json`.
 For instance, to build for Windows and macOS:

         ...
         "scripts": {
-            "publish": "build --mac --win -p always"
+            deploy": "electron-builder build --mac --win --publish always" },
-        },
         ...